Alfulayt/jawalbsms/README.md

 ### Sending a SMS To Specific Number

-You can easily send a message to all registered users with the command
+You can easily send a SMS to Specific Number with the command

     \jawalbsms::sendSMS("Some Message","PhoneNumber");